AndreaMaggioJK/UniProjectAlgorithms/README.md

   Tests have been created to verify the correctness of all functions.
 - Dynamic programming.
 Given two strings s1 and s2, not necessarily of the same length, determine the minimum number of operations necessary to transform the string s2 into s1
+- Implementation of the Union Find Set
+- Graph, insertion sort, heap sort and kruskal algorithm

+Unit_Tests are used for each function.